vuldin/redpanda-day2-ops-course1/3-monitoring-and-alerts/step3.md

 ![line-chart](./images/line-chart.png)

 First we need to find the metrics tied to storage, and one of the best ways to find this is by looking at some of the existing related charts.

-Open Redpanda Default Dashboard, then expand the storage section at the bottom of the page.
+Open Redpanda Default Dashboard, then expand the storage section at the bottom of the page:

 ![grafana default 1](./images/grafana-default-1.png)